 Database and encrypted type files should generally be excluded from scanning to avoid performance and functionality issues.

-To exclude the following in OSCE, you need to log on to the OfficeScan management console and go the following section:
+To exclude the list, you need to log on to the Apex One, OfficeScan, Worry-Free Business Security (WFBS) or Deep Security Manager console and go to the following section:

-- For OSCE 11.0/XG: Agents > Agent Management > Scan Settings > Real-time Scan Settings
+- For OfficeScan, go to Agents > Agent Management > Scan Settings > Real-time Scan Settings

 Refer to the Knowledgebase article: Appian Enterprise slows down or hangs when installed with OfficeScan or ServerProtect.